GitHub and Git

 You can also create your work repositories in a GitHub organization rather than your individual GitHub account.
 GitHub organizations can be set-up so that its members can create and manage their repositories freely as they would in their individual account.
 Creating work repositories in a GitHub organization greatly streamlines on-boarding and off-boarding.
 It also makes it easier for all team members to use similar templates for their repositories.

-NOAA Fisheries has an Enterprise Cloud version of GitHub and there are existing organizations within the Enterprise that you may be able to use.
+NOAA Fisheries has an Enterprise Cloud version of GitHub and there are existing organizations within the Enterprise that you can use.
 See the NOAA Fisheries GitHub Governance Team contact page (NOAA internal only) for more information on NOAA Fisheries Enterprise Cloud.

 5.5 Non-Enterprise GitHub Organization Settings